-Gary A. Zarkin, PhD, is a Distinguished Fellow in the Behavioral Health and Criminal Justice Research Division.
-He has led or participated in many projects involving the economic analysis of drug treatment, prevention, and studies of workplace substance abuse.
+Gary A. Zarkin, PhD, is a Distinguished Fellow in the Community Health Research Division.
 Dr. Zarkin has published extensively on the cost, cost-effectiveness, and the benefit-cost of substance abuse interventions.
 He was a contributing author on Facing Addiction in America: The Surgeon General’s Report on Alcohol, Drugs, and Health.